sunodo/sunodo/packages/contracts/README.md

 ### `ReaderNodeProvider`

-The `ReaderNodeProvider` contract is responsible for the implementation of the `IMachineProtocol` interface and inherits from a `Vault` contract which implements the `IFinancialProtocol` interface.
+The `ReaderNodeProvider` contract implements the `IMachineProtocol` interface and inherits from a `Vault` contract which implements the `IFinancialProtocol` interface.

 Anyone can call the `register` function of the `ReaderNodeProvider` contract to register a new application.
-The caller must provide the Cartesi machine snapshot location so the service provider can download it and run a node for the application.
-If the service provider can't find the machine, or if the machine's hash is not the one specified during the application deployment, the node will fail to run.
+The caller must provide the Cartesi machine snapshot location so the service provider can download it and register the application to its node.
+If the service provider can't find the machine, or if the machine's hash is not the one specified during the application deployment, the node will fail to register the application.

 ### `ValidatorNodeProvider`

 The `ValidatorNodeProvider` contract builds on top of the `ReaderNodeProvider` and adds the capability of deploying applications through the provider.

-A `ValidatorNodeProvider` is attached to an `IConsensus` and only accepts registrations of applications that has the same consensus as the one it is attached to.
+A `ValidatorNodeProvider` is attached to an `IOutputsMerkleRootValidator` and only accepts registrations of applications that has the same validator as the one it is attached to.

 Developers can use the `ValidatorNodeProvider` to deploy their application by calling the `deploy` function while specifying who is the application owner, the hash of the Cartesi machine snapshot, and the location of the Cartesi machine snapshot.
-The `ValidatorNodeProvider` is already attached to a consensus, so the developer does not need to specify it.
+The `ValidatorNodeProvider` is already attached to an authority consensus managed the provider, so the developer does not need to specify it.

 ### `Vault`

-The `Vault` contract is responsible for the implementation of the `IFinancialProtocol` interface and implements a simple model based on an ERC-20 token and a fixed price per unit of time.
+The `Vault` contract is responsible for the implementation of the `IFinancialProtocol` interface and implements a simple price model based on an ERC-20 token and a fixed price per unit of time.

+The running cost can be calculated by calling the `cost(uint256 _time)` view function, where `_time` is measured in seconds, and the returned value is measured in amount of tokens of the Vault `IERC20 token`.

 ### `Marketplace`